Diocese of Toledo, Ohio: 1700 to 1900

-During the 17th century, present day Ohio was part of the French colony of New France.
+During the 17th century, present-day Ohio was part of the French colony of New France.
 The Diocese of Quebec, had jurisdiction over the region.
+However, unlike other parts of the future American Midwest, there were no attempts to found Catholic missions in Ohio.

 In 1763, Ohio Country became part of the British Province of Quebec, forbidden from settlement by American colonists.
-After the American Revolution, the Ohio area became part of the new United States.
-For Catholics, Ohio was now under the jurisdiction of the Archdiocese of Baltimore, which then comprised the entire country.
+After the American Revolution ended in 1783, Pope Pius VI erected in 1784 the Prefecture Apostolic of the United States, encompassing the entire territory of the new nation.
+In 1787, the Ohio area became part of the Northwest Territory of the United States.
+Pius VI created the Diocese of Baltimore, the first diocese in the United States, to replace the prefecture apostolic in 1789.

 In 1808, Pope Pius VII erected the Diocese of Bardstown in Kentucky, with jurisdiction over the new state of Ohio along with the other midwest states.
-Pope Pius VII on June 19, 1821, erected the Diocese of Cincinnati, taking the entire state of Ohio from the Diocese of Bardstown.
-Pope Pius IX erected the Diocese of Cleveland on April 23, 1847, with territory taken from the Archdiocese of Cincinnati.
-At that point, the diocese included counties around Toledo, Ohio.
+Pope Pius VII on June 19, 1821, erected the Diocese of Cincinnati, taking all of Ohio from Bardstown.
+In 1842, the first Catholic church in Toledo, St. Francis de Sales, was constructed.

+Pope Pius IX erected the Diocese of Cleveland in 1847, with territory taken from Cincinnati.
+Northwest Ohio would be part of the Diocese of Cleveland for the next 63 years.